MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### App manifest

-The Teams app manifest defines your app's configurations.
+The Teams app manifest defines your app's configuration.

 * Your manifest must conform to a publicly released manifest schema.
-For information, see the [manifest reference](~/resources/schema/manifest-schema.md).
+For information, see [manifest reference](~/resources/schema/manifest-schema.md).
 Don't submit your app using a preview version of the manifest.
 * If your app includes a bot or messaging extension, details in the app manifest must be consistent with Bot Framework metadata including bot name, logo, privacy policy link, and terms of service link.
 * If your app uses Azure Active Directory (Azure AD) for authentication, include the Azure AD Application (client) ID in the manifest.
 For more information, see the [manifest reference](~/resources/schema/manifest-schema.md#webapplicationinfo).

 ### App icons

 Icons are one of the main elements people see when browsing the Teams store.
-Your icons should communicate your app's brand and purpose while also adhering to the following requirements:
+Your icons should communicate your app's brand and purpose while adhering to the following requirements:

 * Your app package must include two PNG versions of your app icon: A color icon and an outline icon.
 * The color version of your icon displays in most Teams scenarios and must be 192x192 pixels.
 Your icon symbol can be any color or colors, but it must sit on a solid or fully transparent square background.
-* The outline version of your icon displays when your app is in use and **hoisted** on the app bar on the left side of Teams and when a user pins your app's messaging extension.
+* The outline version of your icon displays when your app is in use and **hosted** on the app bar on the left side of Teams and when a user pins your app's messaging extension.
 The outline must be 32x32 pixels and can be white with a transparent background or transparent with a white background.
 The icon shouldn't have any extra padding around the symbol.
 * Correctly sized and formatted icons must be included in your app package.
-The icons also must match what's submitted with the store listing metadata.
+The icons must match what's submitted with the store listing metadata.

 For more information, see the Teams app [icon guidelines](~/concepts/build-and-test/apps-package.md#app-icons).